nuspell/misc-nuspell/3-checks/README.md

     ./2-extract.sh
     ./3-report-and-convert.sh

-## 1 Prepare word lists
+## 1 Gather words

-Prepare word lists from Hunspell language support dictionary files and from word lists to do regression testing on with:
+Gathering words from dictionary files and from word lists to do regression testing on with:

-    ./1-prepare.sh
+    ./1-gather.sh

-This will create a word list called `words/PLATFORM/LANGUAGE/gathered` such as `words/linux/nl_NL/gathered`.
-Note that in that directory are also some other files and histograms.
-In `words/linux/time-HOSTNAME` will be the time in seconds that it took to prepare all word lists.
+This will create a word list called `gathered/LANGUAGE/words` such as `gathered/nl_NL/words`.
+Note that the directory also will contain intermediate words list from the dictionary or source word list file.
+A file called `words.total` will contian the total word count of the file `words`.
+The script can be tuned also generate histograms for analysis purposes.

 The output of the script is:

-    Gathering words for ar, totaling 108364
+    Gathering words for af_ZA, totaling 125470
-    Gathering words for be_BY, totaling 81516
+    Gathering words for an_ES, totaling 20535
-    Gathering words for bn_BD, totaling 110750
+    Gathering words for ar, totaling 108362
     ...
-    Gathering words for vi_VN, totaling 6631
+    Gathering words for zu_ZA, totaling 73194

+The file `Gathered-Words.md` will contain a table with the same information.

+### 1.1 Note

+Sorting is used via `sort` in order to merge source word lists with `uniq`.
+However, for the following languages, sorting takes extremely long:
+    * `ko`
+    * `te_IN`
+    * `th_TH`

+Therefore these language are not included in further testing at the moment.

 ## 2 Create reference test